roboterax/models/README.md

 ## About RobotEra

-RobotEra is dedicated to advancing humanoid robotics technology.
-Our XBot series includes:
-- XBot-S: 1.2-meter tall humanoid robot
-- XBot-L: 1.65-meter tall humanoid robot

-We specialize in developing robust and versatile humanoid robots for real-world applications, with a focus on reliable sim-to-real transfer capabilities.
+RobotEra is dedicated to advancing humanoid robotics technology.We specialize in developing robust and versatile humanoid robots for real-world applications.

+## License

+This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.